-Aficamten was generally well-tolerated.
-By Week 6, 35 (85%) of patients achieved the highest dose of 15 mg of aficamten, and 6 (15%) achieved 10 mg.
-There were no drug discontinuations due to adverse events.
-One dose reduction to 10 mg occurred due to fatigue, and one temporary dose interruption occurred due to palpitation.
-Three patients had serious adverse events, but none were attributed to aficamten.
-In 27 patients (66%), at least one treatment emergent adverse event was reported.
-Three patients (7.3%) had LVEF <50% at Week 10; all three patients returned to baseline LVEF after the 2-week washout period.
+We also announced that aficamten was generally well-tolerated.
+The most common adverse events reported were mild fatigue (9.8%) and dizziness (7.3%).
+By Week 6, 35 (85%) of patients achieved the highest available dose of 15 mg of aficamten, and 6 (15%) achieved 10 mg.
+From baseline to Week 10 there was a modest and reversible reduction in left ventricular ejection fraction (LVEF) of -5.5% (9.9%).
+There were no drug discontinuations due to adverse events, no treatment interruptions or down-titration events related to LVEF <50%, and no events with LVEF <40%.
+Three patients (7.3%) had LVEF <50% at Week 10; all three patients returned to baseline LVEF after the 2-week washout period, and none were associated with adverse events.
 No adverse events of heart failure were reported.
+Four patients (9.8%) had serious adverse events, including one previously reported death, and none were attributed to aficamten.